 Change of control clauses are included in all individual agreements that, where triggered, could allow the financing bank to terminate the agreement and cancel the credit line.

-These clauses are very similar in the four agreements and may be summarised as follows:
+These clauses are identical in all the above agreements and may be summarised as follows:

-The change of control is defined as the event or circumstance under which one or more entities other than the Italian State, other than its subdivisions and/or an entity of the same (including Ministries), and other than any entity directly or indirectly controlled by the Italian State or by any of its subdivisions (including Ministries), acting in conjunction with one another, acquire control of Fincantieri, and specifically (i) the power (as a shareholder, by virtue of proxy, contractual obligations, representation or otherwise) to (a) arrange, or verify the availability of, the majority of the votes that may be cast in the ordinary shareholders' meeting, or (b) appoint or remove (by virtue of exercising a dominant influence under Article 2359, paragraph 1, Nos.
-2) and 3), of the Italian Civil Code ("Dominant Influence") or otherwise) all, or the majority, of the members of the board of directors (or equivalent governing body), or (c) issue directives in relation to operative and financial policies binding on the members of the board of directors (or equivalent governing body), or (ii) the possibility to exercise a Dominant Influence over Fincantieri or over the parent company Fincantieri.
+The change of control is defined as the event or circumstance under which one or more entities other than the Italian State or its Ministries and/or other entity or company directly or indirectly controlled by it or its Ministries, acting in conjunction with one another, have (i) the power to (a) exercise or control the exercise of more than half of the votes that can be cast in Fincantieri's ordinary Shareholders' Meeting, or (b) appoint or remove (as a result of exercising dominant influence under Article 2359, paragraph 1, points 2 and 3 of the Italian Civil Code) all or the majority of the members of Fincantieri's Board of Directors, or (c) issue binding instructions to Fincantieri's Board of Directors with reference to financial and operational guidelines and directions, or (ii) the ability to exercise a dominant influence over Fincantieri or Fincantieri's parent company within the meaning of Article 2359, paragraph 1, points 2 and 3 of the Italian Civil Code.